MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-keys.md

 |003|Customer B|
 |004|Customer C|

 If you select the secondary key for sorting, then the order is based on the contents of the Customer Name field.
-Because the contents of these fields are not unique, the records must be subsorted according to the primary key.
+Because the contents of these fields are not unique, the records must be sub-sorted according to the primary key.

 |Customer Name|Customer Number|
 |-------------------|---------------------|